Joint Humanitarian Entrepreneurship Summer Academy 2020

 Students and community partners from diverse socio-cultural and educational backgrounds join this programme.
-Participants gain new insights into how certain topics can be examined and analyzed from different perspectives.
+Participants gain new insights into how certain topics, such as poverty alleviation, financial empowerment, can be examined and analyzed from different perspectives.
 This empowers humanitarian-minded innovators to develop an entrepreneurial spirit, to strengthen critical analytical skills to drive global change, and to have a thorough understanding of the Sustainable Development Goals (SDGs) and humanitarian governance.

 The Office of Service-Learning and the Lingnan Entrepreneurship Initiative at Lingnan University, Hong Kong initiated the first Joint Humanitarian Entrepreneurship Summer Academy in 2018.
 In the third edition of this program, we have partnered with multiple universities and community agents across the world to design this exciting program.